 Sometimes, pain in the hips can be caused by transference pain from your lower back.
 This area of the body is closely connected, and it can be hard to pinpoint exactly where the pain is coming from.

-If you experience discomfort in both your lower back and hips, a medical grade orthopedic mattress could have a big impact on your sleep.
+If you experience discomfort in both your lower back and hips, a medical-grade orthopaedic mattress could have a big impact on your sleep.

 Best Mattress for Hip Pain UK

-We’ve scoured our collections to find the best mattresses for hip pain available;
+We’ve scoured our collections to find the best mattresses for hip pain;

 Classicpedic Ultra Memory Foam Mattress

-The Classicpedic range of orthopedic mattresses are designed to care for your back, muscles and joints.
+The Classicpedic range of orthopaedic mattresses is designed to care for your back, muscles and joints.

-The Classicpedic Ultra mattress features a deep layer of orthopedic foam with a supportive reflex base, castellated for pressure point relief.
-A luxury quilted cover and triple layer design guarantees you’ll wake up feeling refreshed and replenished.
+The Classicpedic Ultra mattress features a deep layer of orthopaedic foam with a supportive reflex base, castellated for pressure point relief.
+A luxury quilted cover and triple-layer design guarantee you’ll wake up feeling refreshed and replenished.